talentprotocol/creator-score-miniapp/planning/architecture.md

 - **Profile Modal:** Viewing another user's profile (from Search or Leaderboard) opens a modal overlay (draggable bottom sheet on mobile, side sheet on desktop) rather than navigating away from the current context.
 - **Documentation:** All unique or opinionated decisions are documented for clarity; best practices are referenced but not over-explained.

-## Design
+## DESIGN

 - **Navigation:** Mobile-first with a fixed top header and bottom navigation bar.
 - **Modals:** All secondary flows (menus, about, eligibility, score breakdown, profile overlays, etc.) are implemented as draggable bottom sheets on mobile, always featuring a small horizontal drag handle at the top center.
 On desktop, these become side sheets or modal dialogs.
-- **Design System:** Minimalist, mobile-first—white backgrounds, a single accent color, fixed-width column, clear touch targets, and generous spacing.
+- **Color System:** We use a minimal, neutral palette with a single accent color, applied sparingly and strategically for clarity and focus.
+- **Typographic Hierarchy:** Typography follows a clear, documented scale for all text elements, ensuring visual consistency and fast building.
 - **Modals:** All modals are draggable bottom sheets on mobile, with a visual drag handle.
 On desktop, they become side sheets or dialogs.
-- **Typography:** Geist font, clear hierarchy, bold names, and subtle secondary text.
 - **Mobile:** The mobile experience is the primary focus, with all layouts and interactions optimized for touch and small screens.
 - **Desktop:** The desktop experience is a minimal adaptation: content is centered with max width, bottom nav is hidden, and modals become dialogs or side sheets.
 - **Show More/Less:** Long text (e.g., AI summaries) is truncated with a toggle for expanding/collapsing content.
 - **Progress Bars:** Progress bars are used throughout the app to visualize activity, scores, and reward progress, and are always minimal and thin.

-## Tech
+## TECH

 - **Stack:** Built with Next.js (App Router, not SPA), React, shadcn/ui, Tailwind CSS, and Lucide icons.
 - **Profile Routing:** Public profiles are accessible at `/[identifier]` (Farcaster, GitHub, or UUID).
 Reserved words are used to avoid route conflicts (see list at the bottom).